-ERP and PLM: How these systems work together for manufacturing success
+ERP and PLM: Complementary Systems Drive manufacturing success

 What is ERP?

-Enterprise resource planning (ERP) is a business system used to manage financials and reporting around activities such as accounting, sales forecasting, manufacturing planning and execution, customer care and support and shipping logistics.
+Enterprise resource planning (ERP) is a business system used to manage financials and reporting around activities such as accounting, sales forecasting, manufacturing planning and execution, customer care, support, and shipping logistics.

 Companies that outsource manufacturing often use a smaller set of ERP tools that include financial, accounts payable, accounts receivable, inventory and procurement modules without the manufacturing resource planning module, since resources are typically managed by outsourcing partners.

 ERP systems enable organizations to plan for orders and profitability by providing manufacturers with a real-time picture of their financial status.
 With an ERP system in place, companies can track orders from receipt through production and delivery in order to gain a better understanding of inventory levels, delivery lead times, and production bottlenecks.

 There are a variety of ERP business systems available on the market today with varying features and functionalities that all serve to provide a CFO with accurate financial reporting and insight into a company’s financial future.

 Product lifecycle management (PLM) is a business system that provides control of the product record across all development stages—from concept to design to production.
 With a PLM system in place, a company can manage product data including items, bill of materials (BOMs), approved manufacturer lists (AML), and product files.
 A PLM system also enables a company to track any changes to product information and communicate revisions to the supply chain.